-Following The Success Of ‘Making A Murderer’ Netflix To Release New True Crime Series, ‘The Staircase’
+Following The Success Of ‘Making A Murderer,’ Netflix To Release New True Crime Series, ‘The Staircase’

 — The Staircase (@The_Staircase) June 1, 2018

-Since April, The Staircase‘s Twitter page has been teasing the release of the show with a few photos and videos.
-But the main point that they get across to fans is that it will be up to them to weigh all of the evidence presented and come up with their own theory as to wheather or not Michael Peterson is truly guilty of the heinous crime.
+Since April, The Staircase’s Twitter page has been teasing the release of the show with a few photos and videos.
+But the main point that they get across to fans is that it will be up to them to weigh all of the evidence presented and come up with their own theory as to whether or not Michael Peterson is truly guilty of the heinous crime.

 “One murder.
 One staircase.
 A million theories.
 Watch the newest chapter of the original true crime thriller, The Staircase, this summer on @Netflix!”